ckeditor/ckeditor5-dev/packages/ckeditor5-dev-manual-server/README.md

 } );
 ```

-The plugin enables Rolldown's strict execution order in development and production.
-During production builds, it additionally loads CSS through JavaScript side effects so those effects follow the source import order.
+The plugin enables Rolldown's strict module execution order in development and production, which can increase the generated bundle size.
+During production builds, it additionally rewrites plain CSS imports into ordered JavaScript side effects.

 ## Changelog